ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 #### i.
 Data to perform RAG on - description

+We don't distinguish between client roles for data access.
+Every client would have access to every document.
+So we basically have a shared dataset for the whole system.

 Includes a set of Documents available on the Platform.
 Documents can be in text format (Markdown) or scanned/image formats.

 1. For Markdown documents